sleepyOwl14/proximax-bc-docs/docs/guides/multisig-account/converting-an-account-to-multisig.md

 - Text editor or IDE
 - NEM2-SDK or CLI
 - Two accounts (public keys)
-- One account with XEM
+- One account with XPX

 ## Let’s get into some code